CHAOWEICHIU/functional-javascript-currying/README.md

 ```

-If you have choosen the second style of doing your program,
-you have become a good programmer by doing
+If you have choosen the second way to handle this problem, **you have become a good programmer because ...**

 Human Readable Term
 - [x] Code that can be repeatedly used with little effort